-Identify the Source of the Problem: Look for Cracks
+Finding the Source of the Problem: Searching of the Cracks

 The first step in coolant leak repair is identifying the source of the leak.
 Common sources include the radiator, hoses, water pump, heater core, and the engine itself.
 Here’s how to inspect each component:

-- Hoses: Inspect the upper and lower radiator hoses for any cracks, bulges, or soft spots.
-These hoses can deteriorate over time and develop leaks.
+- Hoses: Check to see whether the upper and lower radiator hoses have any cracks, bulge or soft areas.
+It may so happen that these hoses wear out with time and develop leaks.

 Repair

-- Cost-Effective: If the part is still relatively new and in good condition except for the minor leak, repairing it can be a cost-effective option.
+- Cost-Effective: In an instance whereby the part is still relatively new and in otherwise good condition, except the minor leak, then it may just be cost-effective to fix the leak.

 Replace